civican/legisinfo/42-1/bills/C-7/bill_text.md

 Subsection 79(2) of the Act is replaced by the following:

-**(2)** If any question arises in respect of the merger, amalgamation or transfer of jurisdiction concerning the rights, privileges and duties of an employee organization under this Part **or Division 1 of Part 2.1** or under a collective agreement or an arbitral award in respect of a bargaining unit or an employee in a bargaining unit, the Board, on application by the employer or any person or employee organization concerned, must determine what rights, privileges and duties have been acquired or are retained.
+**(2)** If any question arises in respect of the merger, amalgamation or transfer of jurisdiction concerning the rights, privileges and duties of an employee organization under this Part or Division 1 of Part 2.1 or under a collective agreement or an arbitral award in respect of a bargaining unit or an employee in a bargaining unit, the Board, on application by the employer or any person or employee organization concerned, must determine what rights, privileges and duties have been acquired or are retained.

 ### Section 13

 Subsection 100(2) of the Act is replaced by the following:

-**(2)** The circumstances set out in subsection (1) apply in addition to the circumstances in which a certification may be revoked under sections 94 to 99 **and section 238.17**.
+**(2)** The circumstances set out in subsection (1) apply in addition to the circumstances in which a certification may be revoked under sections 94 to 99 and section 238.17.

 ### Section 14

 Subsection 101(2) of the Act is replaced by the following:

-**(2)** If the certification of an employee organization is revoked by the Board under section 96, any of sections 98 to 100 **or section 238.17**, the Board must, on application by the employee organization or any employee organization that is substituted in the place of a bargaining agent under paragraph 67(c), determine any question as to any right or duty of the employee organization or of the substituted employee organization.
+**(2)** If the certification of an employee organization is revoked by the Board under section 96, any of sections 98 to 100 or section 238.17, the Board must, on application by the employee organization or any employee organization that is substituted in the place of a bargaining agent under paragraph 67(c), determine any question as to any right or duty of the employee organization or of the substituted employee organization.

 ### Section 15